what to expect at Dayton Children's during COVID-19

 if I need to come to any Dayton Children’s location, will I have to do anything different when I arrive?

 We have limited entrances at the main and south campuses, so follow the signs to the open entrance.
-All patients, visitors and staff will be asked if they have had a cough, respiratory illness symptoms (difficulty breathing or shortness of breath) or a fever greater than or equal to 100 degrees F, and if they have been in close contact with someone who has a confirmed case of COVID-19.
-Based on your response, you will get a certain colored sticker/bracelet to wear.
+All patients and visitors are screened for symptoms (cough, difficulty breathing, shortness of breath or a fever greater than or equal to 100 degrees F) and have their temperature taken.

-All visitors (adults and children) will also receive a disposable mask after they are screened.
+All visitors (adults and children older than 2 years) will also receive a disposable mask that must be worn over their mouth and nose while at the hospital.
 The general mask Dayton Children’s provides helps stop the person wearing it from spreading germs to others.
-If you come to the hospital wearing a cloth mask, you may continue wearing it.
-We are also happy to provide a disposable mask, if you'd prefer.
+If you come to the hospital wearing a cloth mask, you may continue wearing it or receive a disposable one.
 You can read more about this change here.

 what are my options if I want to do my child’s appointment at home?